DaniM/fuckyou-command/README.md

 Enough of jokes!
 It's a simple program that I wrote in less than an hour (I think I spent more time writing the Makefile than the command itself) to laugh a little.
 It's inefficient and ugly, but hey it does the work.

-To install this wonderful command in your *nix just type
+To install this wonderful command in your linux distribution just type

 make install